dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 ### Customize the fan speed policy

 The fan speed policy is defined by 8 numbers that represent temperature boundaries in Celsius between individual fan speed levels.
-That numbers should be increasing as they increase the fan speed level.
-This 8 numbers are delivered in a string separated by spaces.
+Those numbers should be increasing as they increase the fan speed level.

 The default values are: `55 60 62 65 68 72 76 80`